 Ex 25:17 “Make an atonement cover of pure gold– two and a half cubits long and a cubit and a half wide.
 18 And make two cherubim out of hammered gold at the ends of the cover.
 19 Make one cherub on one end and the second cherub on the other; make the cherubim of one piece with the cover, at the two ends.
 20 The cherubim are to have their wings spread upward, overshadowing the cover with them.
 The cherubim are to face each other, looking toward the cover.
 21 Place the cover on top of the ark and put in the ark the Testimony, which I will give you.
 22 There, above the cover between the two cherubim that are over the ark of the Testimony, I will meet with you and give you all my commands for the Israelites.

 The colors, dimensions, pieces of furniture, all pointed to Jesus who would come hundreds of years later to open the way between God and man and remove all barriers by becoming our Mercy Seat.
-The sprinkling of His pure and sinless blood would pay for the sins of many for all time.
+The sprinkling of His pure and sinless blood would pay for the sin of mankind.

 There was yet another message of the Tabernacle.
 This can be illustrated by what I will call, “The Moses Walk Through”.